 Hen Harrier Action

 This website is managed by Hen Harrier Action, a registered charity whose aim is to help protect the birds and other animals of the uplands, in particular the hen harrier and other raptors, by raising public awareness of wildlife crime and other issues related to use of the uplands for shooting.
 We do so mainly by supporting events organised locally, mostly in early August: Hen Harrier Days.
+In 2020, due to Covid-19, these local events did not go ahead; instead, we organised a successful online event, which you can read more about here.

 The hen harrier: our symbol

 Hen Harrier Action wants to see nature flourishing again on our uplands.
-The scourge of driven grouse shooting still dominates vast tracts of our uplands, reducing them to a barren waste where you will be lucky to see any wildlife other than a red grouse.
+The scourge of driven grouse shooting still dominates vast tracts of our uplands, reducing them to a barren emptiness where you will be lucky to see any wildlife other than a red grouse.
 Mammals are systematically trapped and killed, raptors routinely subject to illegal persecution.
 The hen harrier, a rare and beautiful raptor, which has the misfortune to include grouse in its diet, is perhaps the most persecuted bird in the UK and so we have adopted it as the symbol of our campaign.

 Hen Harrier Days